Abel Braga: Managerial career

-In June 2021, Braga was hired by Swiss Super League club FC Lugano, but was sacked on 1 September after the team gained 2 points in the first 4 league games of the 2021–22 season.
+In June 2021, Braga was hired by Swiss Super League club FC Lugano, but was sacked on 1 September after the team two wins and two defeats in the first 4 league matches of the 2021–22 season.
 On 15 December, he returned to Fluminense for a fourth spell as manager, but resigned on 28 April 2022, despite winning the 2022 Campeonato Carioca.

 Personal life

 On 29 July 2017, Braga's 18-year-old son, João Pedro, died after falling from the balcony of the family's apartment in the Leblon region of Rio de Janeiro.
 Braga was informed of his son's death whilst undergoing the final preparations for Fluminense's fixture against Ponte Preta the following day.
 Ponte Preta agreed to Fluminense's request to postpone the match, which was rescheduled by the CBF.